Make the most of summer with our guide to some of the best things to do for kids and families in and around Greater Houston for summer 2023.

 - Splashway Waterpark & Campground in Sheridan – An hour and a half southwest of Houston, you’ll find a waterpark brimming with family fun, including the dueling splash blasters, a floating obstacle course, a chill-worthy Lagoon, the Minnow Pond for little ones, and much more.
 Turn it into a getaway when you book a tent site or rent bunkhouses, cabins, and more. $59.99; $49.99 for children under 42″; $4.99 for ages 2 and under, or free with proof of swim diaper.
 Summer hours are open daily from 11am to 6pm.

 - Showboat Drive-In Theater in Hockley – Fill up the car and head to this longtime classic drive-in theater, about 35 miles northwest of Houston.
 Showings include popular new releases and family-friendly films.
 Tickets can be purchased online in advance and concessions can be ordered through the FanFood app.
 Times vary.

 Beat the heat with indoor family fun

 Cool off with an array of family-friendly activities that you can do indoors around the Greater Houston area.

-- Summer Movies Series at Studio Movie Grill – Sip on a cool refreshment with some fresh popcorn and see a movie at Studio Movie Grill on Monday through Fridays.
-Each week features a new family-friendly movie, including Minions, Trolls: World Tour, Abominable, and others at the first showtime of the day.
-Tickets are $6 and include your small drink and popcorn.
+- Summer Movies Series at Studio Movie Grill – Sip on a cool refreshment with some fresh popcorn and see a movie at Studio Movie Grill on Monday through Thursdays.
+Each week features a new family-friendly movie, including The Land Before Time, Kung Fu Panda, Shrek 2, and others at the first showtime of the day.
+Tickets are $6 and include a small drink and popcorn.
 Times vary.

 - Free Bowling for Kids at Lanes around Greater Houston – The Kids Bowl Free program partners with bowling lanes around the country, helping provide kids a safe, secure, and fun way to spend time this summer.
 Free, with registration.
 Good for 2 free games each day of the program, all summer long.